-The Local Government Act contains a general requirement on members of Council staff to avoid conflicts of interest.
+The Local Government Act contains a general requirement on members of Council contractor/representative to avoid conflicts of interest.

 Conflicts of interest can occur fairly frequently and are not necessarily unethical or wrong.
-However, it is important that the employee identifies any actual or potential conflict of interest in a particular situation, discloses this conflict to their supervisor or manager, and works with Council to manage the conflict appropriately.
+However, it is important that the representative identifies any actual or potential conflict of interest in a particular situation, discloses this conflict to their supervisor or manager, and works with Council to manage the conflict appropriately.

-In addition, if an employee has a personal connection with a matter with which they are dealing as a member of Council staff or on behalf of Council, the person should notify the relevant manager or the CEO.
+In addition, if a representative has a personal connection with a matter with which they are dealing as a member of Council contractor/representative or on behalf of Council, the person should notify the relevant manager or the CEO.

-The Victorian Government has produced a guide called Conflict of Interest - A Guide for Council Staff which provides more detail.
-The guide also sets out the CEO's conflict of interest obligations, which differ in some respects from those of other Council staff.
+The Victorian Government has produced a guide called 'Conflict of Interest - A Guide for Council contractor/representative's which provides more detail.
+The Guide also sets out the CEO's conflict of interest obligations, which differ in some respects from those of other Council contractor/representative.
 The Guide is available on Webstar.